 Is there anything I should avoid doing before applying for a loan?

-What information do I need to provide to obtain a purchase loan?
+What information may be needed to apply for a home purchase loan?

-• 2 years W-2 forms on all borrowers and current paystub
+• Recent pay stubs and two years of W-2 forms for all borrowers

 How long does it take to buy a home?